-CSU Policy on General Education Breadth Requirements (EO 1100 Revised, dated 12/3/2020) states that the total number of GE units required shall not be fewer or greater than 48 semester units, as described in Section 3.0 (except when 49 units are allowed as described in Section 3.2.2.1 below).
+CSU Policy on General Education Requirements (EO 1100, revised May 2024) states that the total number of GE units required shall not be fewer or greater than 43 semester units, as described in Section 3.0.
 The Policy is issued pursuant to several sections of Title 5, California Code of Regulations.